allegroai/clearml-docs/docs/webapp/webapp_reports.md

 * `light` - add parameter to switch visualization to light theme

 :::tip URL encoding
 For strings, make sure to use the appropriate URL encoding.
-For example, if the metric name is “Metric Name”, write `Metric%20Name`
+For example, if the metric name is "Metric Name", write `Metric%20Name`
 :::